microsoft/WebTemplateStudio/templates/Web/Projects/AddPackageJsonDefault/README.md

 If you selected Azure App Service when creating your project, follow these steps:

 1. Press `Ctrl + Shift + P` in Windows/Linux or `Shift ⇧ + Command ⌘ + P` in Mac and type/select `Web Template Studio: Deploy App` to start deploying your app.
-2. After your project is built, click on "server" in the pop up on the top middle section of your screen, and then click "Deploy" on the window pop up.
+2. After your project is built, click "Deploy" on the window pop up.
 3. Once the deployment is done, click "Browse website" in the notification window on the lower right corner to check out your newly deployed app.

 If you did not select Azure App Service and want to create a new Azure App Service web app, follow these steps: